jcavaiuolo/jcavaiuolo.github.io/_posts/2022-08-18-free-blog-on-github.md

 Just like that, you can have a repo that works as a blog, and its free.
 Done, go, build your free static site.
 It is not as friendly as other offers, Blogger and Wordpress are much more user friendly.
 But its simple, and that is what i was looking for.

-Finally found (and followed) this blog by Chad Baldwin (https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html).
-Fork >> boom, its up.
+Finally found (and followed) [this](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html) blog by Chad Baldwin.
+Short version: Fork >> boom, its up.
 Done.

-## What i learned in this process.
+## Longer version, what i learned in this process.

 Apparently GitHub Pages is powered by [Jekyll](https://jekyllrb.com/) and must admit that I failed miserably trying to setup a local install and configure dependencies.